benbalter/WP-Resume/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed bug where summary would not display on resume in certain circumstances

 = 2.0 =
 * Complete code overhaul; rewritten from the ground up with performance and stability improvements
 * Fix bug where some users were not able to edit settings on the options page